EOEPCA/deployment-guide/docs/building-blocks/resource-registration.md

 Check job status:

-> If required, authenticate to the Registration API - e.g. as user `eoepcauser`.<br>
+!!! note
-> You should see a new job with the status `COMPLETED`.
+    If required, authenticate to the Registration API - e.g. as user `eoepcauser`.
+You should see a new job with the status `COMPLETED`.

 ```bash
 source ~/.eoepca/state